joxkalna/platform-quality-lab/docs/pact/08-adoption-plan.md

      --broker-base-url "$PACT_BROKER_URL" ...
    ```

 4. **Trigger the provider pipeline** — the provider needs to verify the newly published pact.
-At this stage (no webhooks), just re-run the provider pipeline manually or wait for its next commit.
+At this stage (no webhooks yet), either re-run the provider pipeline manually or wait for its next commit.
+Because `enablePending: true`, the new pact won't break the provider — it's pending until verified.
+Once verified, `can-i-deploy` passes for both sides.

 5. **Verify end-to-end:**
    - Broker UI shows the consumer pact